julienchastang/Unidata-Dockerfiles/ams2016/README/README.txt

   - `git clone https://github.com/Unidata/Unidata-Dockerfiles'
   - [Download and install] `docker-machine'
   - Run the `Unidata-Dockerfiles/ams2016/unicloud-1.sh' script (this
     will take few minutes) to create the Docker host on Azure.
-See the section on Azure for more information.

   For example,